 Tina Fey’s series set at 30 Rockefeller Center was not a ratings hit

 In Fey’s book Bossypants, she jokingly bragged that 30 Rock was “the 102nd most popular television show of 2006.”
 Clearly, the show was not a ratings darling.

 There were “about five and a half million people watching,” but for TV, Fey wrote, “that counts as nothing.”

 By comparison, NBC’s Friends “had about 25 million viewers” in its prime.

 “We were not a hit,” she wrote.
 “But we barreled ahead.”
 The writers’ room took a no-holds-barred, screw-it approach to writing the episode storylines

 “You know that saying ‘dance as if no one is watching’?”
 Fey wrote.
 “Well, that’s what we were doing.
 We were dancing with abandon, and no one was watching.”

 Fey says they put the ’30 Rock’ characters through crazy hoops

-Fey told Conan O’Brien on Conan O’Brien Needs a Friend that the 30 Rock writers “jumped the shark immediately.”
+Fey told O’Brien on Conan O’Brien Needs a Friend that the 30 Rock writers “jumped the shark immediately.”